joshcastle/blog/2019/10/battleOfFallujahTough.md

  ## Stats
  ![Battle of Fallujah Tough Stats](bofToughStats.png)
- * 11 hours 20 minutes
- * 14.16 Miles
- * 2,139 ft of elevation gain

 ## What's Next?
-* Battle of Fallujah light in about 4 hours
+* Battle of Fallujah Light in about 4 hours